 Laurie is a member of Golden Gate Labrador Retriever Club.

-Laurie has been a member of Good Dog for almost 5 years
+Laurie has been a member of Good Dog for about 5 years

 Laurie was screened for responsible practices and has been a member since 2021.